ngs-docs/2022-GGG298/lab-2.md

 1. The -F flag will class the file types by appending an identifier.
 This works best if there are directories present.
 :::

-Now we have seen how to list around our computers and what is located in the directory we are.
-But some of the beauty of the shell is that we can execute activities in locations that we are not currently in.
+Now we have seen how to list the contents of folders on our computers and what is located in the directory we are presently in.
+But some of the beauty of the shell is that we can perform activities in locations that we are not currently in.
 To do this we can either use an absolute path or a relative path.
 A **relative path** is the path to another directory from the one you are currently in.

 To move from one directory to the other, we use the `cd` command to **change directories**.